How to Fix AutoSense not reading load on GE Profile PDT755SYRFS

 Why is my GE Profile PDT755SYRFS AutoSense cycle not detecting my dishes?

-The turbidity sensor may be dirty or coated with mineral deposits, preventing it from accurately reading the load.
+The turbidity sensor may be dirty or coated with mineral deposits, which prevent it from accurately reading the load.
 Cleaning the sensor and filter assembly often resolves the issue without needing replacement parts.

 Can I still run a wash cycle if AutoSense stops working?